 Any commercial marketer would recognize this notion as patently false as well.
 They would never say, “I don’t want customers to buy today because then they won’t buy tomorrow.”

-In fact, their support may generate excitement among their peers—individuals who may have never known about your organization to begin with.
-When you realize this, and break the scarcity mindset, you can eliminate fear around being active and trying new things that could ultimately inspire a new level of generosity.
+Their support may even generate excitement among their peers—individuals who may have never known about your organization to begin with.
+When you realize this and break the scarcity mindset, you can eliminate fear around being active and trying new things that could ultimately inspire a new level of generosity.

 For example, some organizations will exclude donors from their email lists because they don’t want to pester them with asks.
 In this example, you’re leaving out your best customers.
 Instead of exclusion, focus on segmentation and what matters to your different segments.

-Communicate with your segments in a relevant, inspiring way, at the cadence your donors request.
-The key to improving your donor management initiatives is in how you engage with supporters and the quality of message you send them.
+Communicate with your segments in a relevant, inspiring way at the cadence your donors request.
+The key to improving your donor management initiatives is in how you engage with supporters and the quality of the Giving Tuesday messaging you send.

 5. Test Something New